CAUTION: This list contains plot spoilers for various TV series.

 "It was obvious to everyone Patrick was [sleeping with] her," an insider said.
 "It got very messy and emotional on set and became a huge liability."
 This alleged disruption led to showrunner Shonda Rhimes suspending the actor and later writing him off altogether.
 When The Nightly Show asked Rhimes if she had ever killed a character because she didn’t like the actor, the TV icon responded, “Yes.
 And I’m not naming names.”

-#32 on The Greatest TV Doctorssee more on Patrick Dempsey In Grey's Anatomy
+#34 on The Greatest TV Doctorssee more on Dr. Derek Shepherd

 In what is perhaps one of most public celebrity breakdowns in recent memory, the star that was once the highest paid actor on network television gave in to his tiger blood and "winning" quickly got in the way.
 Sheen attacked show creator Chuck Lorre in a series of tweets and interviews, even calling his boss a “maggot.”
 In the Season 9 premier, Sheen’s character was killed and replaced when he was hit by a train.

 Also Rankedsee more on Charlie Harper

 The singer offered his iconic voice to the cartoon for years as “Chef.”
 All that changed when Trey Parker and Matt Stone went after Scientology, of which Hayes is a devout member.
 Hayes disagreed with the writers of the show, saying that they had begun to demonstrate “intolerance and bigotry towards religious beliefs of others.”
 The writers of South Park responded by killing Hayes’ character in hilarious fashion; falling off of a bridge, getting eaten by a lion and bear, and finally, crapping his pants.